 Everything bagel chicken tenders are roasted with crispy veggies until you have perfectly seasoned, tender chicken and fork-tender veggies.
 This easy dinner will become a new favorite meal the entire family will love.

 It's no secret around here that we LOVE sheet pan meals.
 I'm really not exaggerating, we usually have 2-3 of them every week.
 They're easy, healthy and the best of all, a cinch to clean up.
-Some of our favorites are, maple dijon sausage and veggies, one pan sausage butternut squash and apples, sheet pan sausage and veggies, sheet pan steak fajitas.
+Some of our favorites are maple dijon sausage and veggies, one pan sausage butternut squash and apples, sheet pan sausage and veggies, and sheet pan steak fajitas.

 6 Simple Ingredients

-- Petite potatoes: we got the petite gold potatoes from the store, but any variety of small potatoes will work.
+- Petite potatoes: We got the petite gold potatoes from the store, but any variety of small potatoes will work.
 You will cut them in half, but may need to quarter some of the big ones to make sure each piece is the same size for even cooking.

-- Garlic: use fresh garlic to toss with the potatoes.
+- Garlic: Use fresh garlic to toss with the potatoes.
 You won't regret it when you start to smell the olive oil and garlic wafting through the oven.

 - Broccoli: This adds massive amounts of vitamins and nutrients to this dish like fiber, Vitamin C and potassium.

 - Chicken tenders: I opted for chicken tenders because they cook quicker and I like them smaller sometimes compared to a very large chicken breast.

 - Everything bagel seasoning blend: I used a store bought version (like the one from Trader Joe's), but you could also make your own seasoning which includes poppy seeds, white sesame seeds, black sesame seeds, garlic flakes, onion flakes, and kosher salt.